stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 +++

-[Python](https://www.python.org/) has a long history, and has evolved over time.
+[Python](https://www.python.org/) has a long history, and it has evolved over time.
 This article describes some agreed modern best practices.

 <!--more-->